-- Upload the following documents to your student portal:
+- Upload the following documents to the admission’s portal:

-- A signed copy of the UIC Barcelona general conditions (ﬁnd it on the student portal)
+- A signed copy of the UIC Barcelona general conditions (download the form from the admission’s portal)

-- A signed copy of the UIC Barcelona data protection form (ﬁnd it on the student portal)
+- A signed copy of the UIC Barcelona data protection form (download the form from the admission’s portal)

-- A filled in and signed copy of the grant survey referring to any external grants/financial aid for which you may have applied (ﬁnd it on the student portal)
+- A filled in and signed copy of the grant survey referring to any external grants/financial aid for which you may have applied (download the form from the admission’s portal)

-- Portfolio (in English, format, content and length up to the student)
+- Portfolio (in English and pdf format; content and length up to the student)

-- Certificate of competence in English or evidence of ability in this language (minimum B2 level)
+- Certiﬁcate of English language level (minimum B2)

-- Photocopy of other university degrees, including postgraduate degrees or proof of work experience
+- Other certiﬁcates, diplomas or proof of work experience

-* This document must have an oﬃcial stamp from your university
+* Document must have an oﬃcial stamp from your university

-** If you do not yet have your Diploma, please submit proof of payment of diploma issuing fees or a document from your university certifying your expected graduation date.
+** If you do not yet have your Diploma, please submit the proof of payment of the diploma issuance fees or a document from your university certifying your expected date of graduation.